xray-imaging/2bm-docs/docs/source/procedures.rst

   all blades restored to baseline.
 Open trigger to extend the per-station ``Slit`` Asset with per-blade calibration fields on the cora side.
+- :doc:`procedures/item_013` —
+  ``nv200_trigger_step``.
+Loads the per-axis coded-aperture position list (default 256, max 1024 positions per axis) into both Piezosystem Jena NV200D/NET controllers via Telnet and arms them so each rising edge on TRG IN advances to the next position in the buffer. ``--random`` selects compressive-sensing dithered sampling (the current operational mode); ``--linspace`` (default) gives an evenly-spaced raster.
+Run once at session setup or whenever the random list needs regenerating;
+  controllers then drive themselves frame-by-frame from the FPGA trigger for the rest of the session.
+Targets the two ``CodedApertureFineDrive_X`` / ``_Y`` Assets and the coded- aperture XY flexure stage on the cora side.

 Stub procedures